Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 - **Common database**
     - In this layer, we will create the DW_DELTA_DATE table that will be used for incremental processing.
-> aside positive
->
-> A table function named DW_DELTA_DATE_RANGE_F will be created in the Common database and utilized for the logical partitions.
+    - A table function named DW_DELTA_DATE_RANGE_F will be created in the Common database and utilized for the logical partitions.
 This will take place in the Quickstart Setup section.

 <!-- ------------------------ -->
 ## Quickstart Setup